 Rankine Cycle: The steam-Rankine cycle employing steam turbines has been the mainstay of utility thermal electric power generation for many years.
 The cycle, as developed over the years uses superheat, reheat and regeneration.
 Modern steam Rankine systems operate at a cycle top temperature of about 1,073 degrees Celsius with efficiencies of about 40 percent.

-Rasp: A machine that grinds waste into a manageable material and helps prevent odour.
+Rasp: A machine that grinds waste into a manageable material and helps prevent odor.

 Rate-Basing: Refers to practice by utilities of allotting funds invested in utility Research Development Demonstration and Commercialization and other programs from rate-payers, as opposed to allocating these costs to shareholders.